elalemanyo/bitbar-covid-19-tracker/README.md

 - Or download .app file directly: [Get the latest version of BitBar](https://github.com/matryer/bitbar/releases).
 Then copy it to your Applications folder and run it - it will ask you to (create and) select a plugins folder, do so.

 **2. Saving this script**

 - Download the [script](https://github.com/elalemanyo/bitbar-covid-19-tracker/blob/master/covid-tracker.1h.js) on your local machine.
 Make sure you place this file in the same plugin folder which you created while installing Bitbar.
 - Refresh Bitbar.

 ### Add/Remove country
-You just need to add/remove country id inside the `countries_ids` object.
+You just need to add/remove country name inside the `countries` object.

-To get the `id` from the country check [locations endpoint](https://coronavirus-tracker-api.herokuapp.com/v2/locations) from [coronavirus-tracker (API)](https://github.com/ExpDev07/coronavirus-tracker-api).

 ### Inspiration
 [Covid-19 India Tracker](https://github.com/thelittlewonder/covid-19indiatracker)